Make your spreadsheets error-proof. Get a bird’s-eye view of spreadsheet structure, detect root causes of errors and anomalies.

 A client once complained that after importing an Excel file in Visyond, many cells were marked as errors.
 The reason was that after passing so many hands, someone deleted a worksheet, invalidating the references to many formulas.
 With Visyond, you can immediately uncover these kinds of issues.

-- Yellow cells contain hard coded values, font color is used to distinguish between diferent types of data:
+Yellow cells contain hardcoded values.
+Font color is used to distinguish between different types of data:

-When in Audit Mode, Visyond automatically creates trend lines to show you visually whether there are any unexpected spikes on that row.
+When in Audit Mode, Visyond automatically creates trend lines to visualize whether there are any unexpected spikes on that row.
 This way, you don’t have to inspect numbers one by one or chart them to identify inconsistencies.

 To switch between different types of trend visualizations, click on the arrow: